neilmolky/aoc_2024/README.md

 │   └── utils.rs                -> common functions that may be used across days
 ├── target                      -> compiled binaries, ignored by github └── tests
-    └── integration_test.rs     -> completed solutions can be revalidated when included here by running through module_runner::SolutionRunner
+    └── integration_test.rs     -> completed solutions can be revalidated provide the input in data/day{x}.txt and your solution answer in the test_case

 ## Testing
-unittests in each day deal with the test inputs integration tests are created using the test-case crate in tests/integration_tests.rs integration tests use the module_runner::SolutionRunner to validate the users unique input in data following a correct solution integration tests support the ability to refactor the code base safely understanding if there are any breaking changes in the functionality.
+unittests in each day deal with the test inputs integration tests are created using the test-case crate in tests/integration_tests.rs integration tests use the module_runner::SolutionRunner to validate the users unique input in data following a correct solution integration tests support the ability to refactor the code base safely understanding if there are any breaking changes in the functionality following refactoring or sharing utilities across different days.